 Mantvydas Leonas Pranulis – tp, keyb

-Mantvydas Leonas Pranulis, an initiator of many jazz, alternative music and social projects, a group leader, presents his new trio, which gathered old comrades and like-minded people together.
-These musicians have repeatedly entered the VJYP stage with other bands and have won prizes in this competition.
+The group was established more than a year ago by Mantvydas Leonas Pranulis, the initiator of many jazz, alternative music and social projects, and group leader, who invited old friends and associates to play together.
+These musicians have entered the VJYP stage several times with other bands and won prizes in this competition.

 Trumpeter, pianist and composer Mantvydas Leonas Pranulis is one of the most versatile and creative musicians and improvisers of his generation.
 His compositions intertwine jazz and elements of classical, electronic and rock music.
 He is a broad-minded artist who never settles into one style of territory.
 However, his colourful work is united by a denominator of value, sincerity and sensitivity to the environment.

 Mantvydas started his formal music education in the trumpet class at the Karoliniškės Music School, later he delved into jazz trumpet and keyboard studies at the Vilnius Conservatory and continued at the LAMT.
 Soon, however, the artist set out to exchange jazz for composition, which substantially expanded his soundscape.